pnp/blog/content/microsoft-365-pnp-weekly/episode-223/index.md

 - How to overcome your ego and be a learn-it-all?
 - Why you should consider working in the open?
-- Overcome your fears and start contributing to the community with these simple s
+- Overcome your fears and start contributing to the community with these simple steps

 ## References